One of Them Days: Release

 One of Them Days was released in the United States on January 17, 2025, by Sony Pictures Releasing.
 It was originally set for January 24.
 The film's Los Angeles premiere on January 13 was cancelled due to the Palisades Fire.
 The film was released on digital platforms on February 11, 2025, followed by a Blu-ray and DVD release on April 1.
 It began streaming on Netflix on March 31, 2025.

 Reception

 Box office

 In the United States and Canada, One of Them Days was released alongside Wolf Man and was projected to gross $8–13 million from 2,402 theaters in its opening four-day MLK weekend.
 Variety said the wildfires in Los Angeles would not affect its box office performance.

 The first theatrical R-rated female Black comedy since Girls Trip (2017), the film made $4.5 million on its first day (including an estimated $1.3 million from Thursday night previews).
 It debuted to $11.8 million in its opening weekend (and a total of $14 million over the four-day frame), finishing second behind holdover Mufasa: The Lion King (in its fifth weekend) and upsetting Wolf Man.

 Deadline Hollywood suggested that the opening could have been higher given the film's positive reception from critics and audiences, blaming Sony's marketing as the film had made 116.6 million impressions across social media platforms, while Girls Trip made 71 million impressions but opened to $31.2 million in 2017.
 One of Them Days grossed $8 million in its second weekend, $5.9 million in its third, and $2.9 million in its fourth.
 It dropped out of the box office top ten in its eighth weekend.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 28 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale, while those surveyed by PostTrak gave it an 84% overall positive score, with 63% saying they would "definitely recommend" it.

+Viewership

+According to data from Showlabs, One of Them Days ranked first on Netflix in the United States during the week of 31 March–6 April 2025.